-King County residents can safely and conveniently dispose of old car batteries, oil, paint thinner and many other household hazardous items at no cost when the Wastemobile returns to Bothell, Sept.
-16-18.
+Safely dispose of your old car batteries, oil, paint thinner and many other household hazardous items at no cost when the Wastemobile visits Bothell, Oct.
+20-22.
+This is the Wastemobile’s final collection event of 2017.

 About the Wastemobile

 Created in 1989, the Wastemobile was the first traveling hazardous waste disposal program in the nation.
-It is operated by the Local Hazardous Waste Management Program and goes throughout the county from the spring through fall.
+It is operated by the Local Hazardous Waste Management Program and goes throughout King County from the spring through fall.

 Residents help protect the environment and public health by safely disposing of the hazardous materials and keeping them out of drains and landfills.
 Since first hitting the road, the Wastemobile has collected more than 17,000 tons of hazardous household waste from more than 466,000 customers.